Peruse the session types below for an explanation on the program.

 These sessions are developed jointly by WPA and one or more of the organizations with which the WPA collaborates.
 Each of the organizations involved is presented by one or two of the speakers.

-During each of the congresses the Scientific Committee selects a theme of relevance to the whole of psychiatry – such as the review of treatment methods – and composes a series of symposia to address this topic.
+During each of the congresses the Scientific Committee selects a theme of relevance to the whole of psychiatry – such as the review of treatment methods – and composes a series of symposia to address.

 In each of the congresses there are one or two topics to which WPA wishes to attract special attention because of their importance and the need to proceed to action without delay.